RaduMarcel/EspressoViews/README.md

 ### What is required to give it a try?

-You need first to have a Java Runtime version 1.7 or higher installed installed on your machine.
+You need to have the Java Runtime installed installed on your machine.
+The plain report code requiers the version 1.7.
+But the provided the JDBC drivers, which are used to connect with the database server, require at least Java 1.8.
+You can replace the provided JDBC driver packages with older versions if you have to stick with the version 1.7 (see further down information how to replace the JDBC driver packages).

-To do a quick check type in the command line:
+To check the version of your Java Runtime type in the command line:
 ```
 java -version
 ```
-If the version is lower than 1.7 or your system does not have Java then please download and install a newer Java version (https://java.com/de/download/).
+If the version is lower than 1.8 or your system does not have Java then please download and install a newer Java version (https://java.com/de/download/).
 If you know that you have the right version but the Java executable was not found from the command line, then make sure the Java PATH system variable is set correctly (see more: https://www.java.com/en/download/help/path.xml).